PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

   - **NAVIGATING_TO_ZONE:** Cheks all the time if the drone has arrived to the searching zone.
 When the drone arrives, navigation is configured and the next state begins.

   - **SEARCHING_SURVIVORS:** The drone follows the pre-planned route, attempting to detect people using the OpenCV Haar cascade detector *haarcascade_frontalface_default.xml*.
 To improve accuracy (since this detector requires the face to have very little orientation), all possible image rotations are tested in **20-degree** increments.
+When a new survior is found his the drone stores his coordinates.
 Once the route has been completed or the drone's battery level is below **22%**, navigation is configured and the next state begins.

   - **NAVIGATING_TO_BASE:** Cheks all the time if the drone has arrived to the base.
 When the drone arrives the next state begins.